Ed-Lovera/washing-exer/README.md

+# Task

-variable laundry
+variable laundry,
-variable red_basket
+variable red_basket,
-variable white_basket
+variable white_basket,
-variable delicate_basket
+variable delicate_basket,
 variable other_basket

 for each cloth in laundry